 Increase patient engagement by utilizing your EHR's portal messaging and, if possible, text messaging.
-Promote health care access, engagement, and referrals to Delaware ASSIST, the online application and screening for health and social service programs in Delaware.
-Utilize these resources for the uninsured and underinsured in Kent and Sussex counties and New Castle County.
+Promote health care access, engagement, and referrals to Delaware ASSIST, as well as the online application and screening for health and social service programs in Delaware.
+Utilize these resources for the uninsured and underinsured in Kent, Sussex, and New Castle counties.